KevinJaniky/instagram-feed-from-scratch/README.md

 Replace <strong>000000</strong> by the first part of your token.

+Replace <strong> your-instagram-account</strong> by the first part of your token.

     1245784502.aaaaaa.aaaaaaaaaaaaaaaaaaaaaaaaaaaa <=== TOKEN
     1245784502   <=== CLIENT ID

-You don't need a mysql Server
+You don't need a mysql Server or another SGBD

 developed by <a href="https://www.decrea.fr/home">Kevin JANIKY</a>